Activist investor Bill Ackman is engaged to rockstar professor Neri Oxman

 Oxman will be presented with a Cooper Hewitt Design award for interaction design at a ceremony in New York City October 18th.

 Ackman is a legend in the investing world.
 Activist investors like him and Carl Icahn have had enormous influence on the way public companies–especially troubled ones–are run.
 But Ackman’s hedge fund, Pershing Square Capital, has had a rough few years amid a roaring bull market.
 Its assets totaled more than $20 billion in 2015 but dwindled to $8.2 billion as of March 2018.
-The fund saw a -8.6% return through the end of March 2018, after returns of -4% in 2017, -13.5% in 2016, and -20.5% 2015.
+The fund says its year-to-date return return through the end of September is 15.8%, after returns of -4% in 2017, -13.5% in 2016, and -20.5% 2015.
 The S&P 500 is up 11% during roughly the same time period.

-Ackerman could use some good luck.
+Ackman could use some good luck.
 Maybe love will bring it.